Name tag with your Puppy's Name & Your contact information

 Optional: 2 Snap’y fit Stainless Steel water/food bowls for your puppy’s crate (20 oz or 1 quart)

-Health: Our puppies are dewormed at 2 weeks(Pyrantel), 4 weeks(Pyrantel), 6 weeks(Fenbendazole) and 8 weeks old(Fenbendazole).
+Health: Our puppies are dewormed every 2 weeks or when necessary.
 Pyrantel is used to remove stomach worm parasites.
-Fenbendazole is given to remove stomach worm parasites and to treat and prevent Giardia.
-We also treat our puppies with Toltrazuril at 4 1/2 weeks old which is used to prevent and treat Coccidia.
+Fenbendazole is given to remove stomach worm parasites and to treat/prevent Giardia.
+We also treat our puppies with Toltrazuril which is used to prevent and treat Coccidia.
 Our puppies receive a parvo specific vaccination at 4-5 weeks old and their first DHPP vaccination at 7-7.5 weeks old.
 Our puppies are fecal tested and examined by a licensed veterinarian before they leave our home.
 The Fecal test should show normal/negative results however if it does not then the litter will be treated prior to going home.
 Your puppy will NOT be fully vaccinated when they go home, they will need 2-3 more booster vaccinations with the last being at 16 weeks old.
 Please see the vaccination schedule below for more information!
 Your puppy will need to be treated for parasites every few months or when there is a positive fecal test.
 Puppies pick up parasites from the ground very easily since their immune system isn’t strong yet.
-Symptoms of parasites include: butt scooting, rounded belly, excess hunger, lack of hunger, diarrhea, worms in stool, gas, dry dull coat and stomach pain.
+Symptoms of parasites include: butt scooting, rounded belly, thin belly, excess hunger, lack of hunger, diarrhea, worms in stool, gas, dry dull coat and stomach pain.
 Parasites are found on the ground especially in dirt so we recommend not to let your puppy eat things off of the ground outside or eat dirt.
 Parasites can also be passed to your puppy from another dog that has them including by just sharing water.
 Please be cautious when letting your non fully vaccinated puppy into your yard as it’s not uncommon for neighborhood cats to track parasites and diseases into your yard with their paws.
 Our puppies do not have fleas however our vet may send our puppies home with Flea/Tick and Heartworm preventative as a starter pack(depending on availability).
-We recommend for you to keep your puppy on flea/tick preventative if you live in an area where there is a lot of wildlife or pets.
+We recommend for you to keep your puppy on flea/tick and heartworm preventative if you live in an area where there is a lot of wildlife, open bodies of water and/or pets.
 If your puppy is not on flea/tick preventative, they may develop tapeworms from the fleas and Lyme disease from ticks.
 Please make sure to keep all 4 paws off of the floor in public or unknown spaces to keep your puppy safe from contracting a deadly illness.

 Training treats and chews: It's no surprise that a puppy needs training to set the foundation of how you expect them to behave and if you want to teach them fun tricks!
 Training a puppy requires lots of treats, correct timing and consistency.
 When using a lot of treats it can cause stomach problems like diarrhea, sometimes it can be due to the ingredients or just the high volume in itself.
 To avoid any stomach issues when training our puppies, we typically like to train our puppies using the kibble from their meals.
-On our adult dogs or puppies with low stomach sensitivity, we use high value treats like chicken, beef, chicken/beef hot dog, or freeze dried liver(petsmart).
+We stick to single ingredient treats and chews.
+On our adult dogs or puppies with low stomach sensitivity, we use high value treats like chicken, beef, chicken/beef hot dog, or freeze dried liver.
 When puppies are teething we like to give our puppies Ice to chew on as a “treat”, it helps soothe their sore gums.
-For chewing. we like to provide Bully/Pizzle sticks, Raw bones(non weight bearing), Yak Cheese Chews, Benebones, Nylabones, Fish skin chews, Greenies and Whimzeez.
-Benebones and Nylabones must be replaced when they becomes worn(every few weeks to a month), as the chew itself is non-edible and pieces of the chew can be swallowed by your dog.
-We do not recommend giving your dog cooked bones, antlers or rawhide.
+For chewing. we like to provide Bully/Pizzle sticks, Raw bones(non weight bearing), Benebones and Fish skin chews.
+Always Always supervise your puppy while they are chewing on bones.
+Benebones must be replaced when they become worn(every few weeks to a month), as the chew itself is non-edible and pieces of the chew can be swallowed by your dog.

 Safe Human Foods snacks: We like to give our dogs fresh healthy snacks in moderation.
 Just make sure that when you are feeding your dog vegetables or fruits; you must remove & dispose of all seeds, peels, rinds and leafs/stems before giving it to your dog as they are toxic.
 The pits or seeds of fruit are a choking hazard, they contain cyanide poison and disrupt your dogs blood oxygen levels.
 Canned fruits contain too much sugar, we do not recommend feeding this to your dog.
 Most RAW bones are okay but you must check before giving them to your dog.
 Please DO NOT feed your dog ANY kind of cooked bones; they splinter and break which can cause a very serious bowel obstruction requiring surgery or in some cases death.
 Please keep in mind that we are NOT veterinarians and we do what we’ve learned works best for us and our dogs!